kristinemlarson/gnssrefl/README.md

 latitude/longitude/height blank.
 You do need to plug in a RH of 4 since mean sea level would not be an appropriate reflector here.
 Start out with azimuth range of 90 to 180 degrees.
 Using 5-25 degree elevation angles (panel C) looks like it won't quite work - and going all the way to 180 degrees in azimuth also looks it will be problematic.
-Panel D shows a smaller elevation angle range (5-15).
+Panel D shows a smaller elevation angle range (5-15) that is better than 5-25 degrees.
+It is also worth noting that the GPS antenna has been attached to a pier - and boats dock at piers.
+You might very well see outliers at this site when a boat is docked at the pier.

+Once you have the code set up, it is important that you check the quality of data.
+This will also allow you to check on your assumptions, such as the appropriate azimuth and elevation angle mask and reflector height.
+This is one of the reasons <code>quickLook</code> was developed.

 As discussed in [Roesler and Larson (2018)](https://link.springer.com/article/10.1007/s10291-018-0744-8), there are two QC measures used in this code.
 One is the peak